eryxcoop/cardano-zk-aiken/research/main.md

 - 1 check that two elements in the extension field represent the same coset (`bls12_381_final_verify`)
 - $O(M)$ operations on the scalar field.
 These are usually negligible compared to the above.

 Pairings and elliptic curve operations are supported by their corresponding plutus **BLS12-381** builtins, shown between brackets.

-The proof consists of:

-- 9 elliptic curve points in $\mathbb{G}_1$,
-- 6 scalar field elements.

-Total proof size: $48 \cdot 9 + 32 \cdot 6 = 624$ bytes, independent of $M$.
+Again, the complexity does not depend on the circuit size apart from the number of public inputs $M$.
+This is not a big deal because there are tricks to reduce the number of public inputs to a constant.
+For example, one can check in the circuit that some part of the witness stores the $M$ parameters by hashing them to a single public input.
+Although this will increase the off-chain prover complexity.

 ### Verification costs in Cardano
 A rough estimate of how these operations translate to Cardano's cost model can be found in this [document](https://hackmd.io/@_XlWbpTTRNaI4BeB7d8qig/Bk4nCkWaj), related to [CIP-0381](https://cips.cardano.org/cip/CIP-0381) where the BLS12-381 builtins where suggested.